tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![rf-confusion-matrix](Images/rf-confusion-matrix.png)

 * Using the designated values from the confusion matrix, the true positive rate and false positive rate can be calculated.
-This concept feeds into the inner workings of the AUC-ROC curve in which the true positive rate (y-axis) is compared with the false positive rate (x-axis) as various thresholds, thereby indicating the ability for the model to correctly classify the input data (as specified previously).
+This concept feeds into the inner workings of the AUC-ROC curve in which the true positive rate (y-axis) is compared with the false positive rate (x-axis) at various thresholds, thereby indicating the ability for the model to correctly classify the input data (as specified previously).

   ![tpr-fpr-auc-roc-curve-rf](Images/tpr-fpr-auc-roc-curve-rf.png)